One out of every three North Texans is walking a financial tightrope.

 In Texas, 2-1-1 gives you access to the most appropriate sources of help and information.
 Anywhere in Texas, anyone can call 2-1-1 for free information and referrals to health and human service agencies, nonprofit and faith-based organizations, disaster relief resources, and volunteer opportunities.
 Click here for frequently asked questions about 2-1-1.

 Health Insurance Marketplace

 Search for health insurance policies under the Affordable Care Act.
 You can apply for coverage or shop for plans before you decide to apply.
 If you enroll by Feb.
 15, your coverage will begin March 1.
 Visit the website to learn about your options.

 One Crisis Away is funded in part by the Communities Foundation of Texas, The Allstate Foundation, the Dallas Women's Foundation, The Fort Worth Foundation and the Thompson Family Foundation.

 KERA's series One Crisis Away is following four families on the financial edge.
-The project includes radio stories, videos, blogging, conversations on Think and a public forum at the Dallas City Performance Hall on Feb.
-27. To attend the One Crisis Away free public forum, RSVP by Feb.
-25.
+The project includes radio stories, videos, blogging, and conversations on Think.
+A public forum was held at the Dallas City Performance Hall on Feb.
+27, 2014.